MythBusters (2006 season): 22,000 Foot Fall

 During World War II, an Allied airman, Alan Magee, fell out of the underside ball turret of his B-17 at 22000 ft and survived.
 The MythBusters test one version of this story.
 According to the explosives expert used for the episode, this was the largest explosion executed for MythBusters up to that time with 500 lb of dynamite and detcord and was ignited with 2 blasting caps as Adam mentions in the dialog: one for the detcord, and the other for the balloons.
-The resulting explosion traveled at a velocity of 21,000 ft per second, destroying the train station and killing the airman, proving that it was impossible for a bomb shockwave and human body to equalize pressure.
+The resulting explosion traveled at a velocity of 21,000 ft per second, and while their ballistics gel dummy, nicknamed "Ted", went off course and missed the train station, the amount of debris produced by the explosion led the Mythbusters to conclude that, if not from the fall or the explosion, the airman would likely have been killed by the shrapnel (While the Mythbusters acknowledged that an airman did in fact survive a 22,000 foot fall during WWII, they concluded that this was not the reason why).